ebjornset/DryGen/docs/index.md

 dotnet new install dry-gen.templates
 ```

-The templates contains some example code, and some MSBuild targets in the .csproj file, that you can customixe to your needs.
+The templates contains some example code and some MSBuild targets in the .csproj file that you can customixe to your needs.
 You can always get the list of installed dry-gen related templates by running `dotnet new list`, e.g.

 ```
 dotnet new list --tag dry-gen